existential-engineer/existential-engineer.github.io/_drafts/2020-02-29-Why-Philosophy-I.md

 Examples like the shadow play of Plato's [Allegory of the cave](https://en.wikipedia.org/wiki/Allegory_of_the_cave), also mentioned, as I recall, in Sophie's World, just seemed to cast philosophy as a somewhat daft thought experiment without any practical use on how to act, to live my life or, eventually, how to study or think about engineering.
 Not a hint of it.

+Even some of my current reading has revealed philosophers creating unrecognisable "technicians" or "engineers" who apparently have only one mode of thought, which is dehumanising, purely rational.
+This seems to me to be an opportunity to try and rephrase things with my experiences from both within and "without" engineering.

 ## Finding my bearings
 It took a long while for the “spark” of an [offhand comment from a friend](https://existential-engineer.github.io/about/) of ours a few years ago to light.
-I did make earlier attempts at blogging about engineering, but I struggled to find my voice for it.
-It's tricky to blog about your engineering life when you're embedded in a company, with all the IP and competitive XXXX
+I did start some earlier attempts at blogging about engineering, but I struggled to find my voice for it.
+It's tricky to blog about your engineering life when you're embedded in a company, with the necessity of maintaining corporate and competitive discretion that that entails.

-Now, though, having decided to concentrate on the philosophy of and surrounding engineering, I'm more open to the suggestion that philosophy can offer insights into a possible “meaning of engineering-if-not-life-itself.”
-Especially as religion didn’t have all that much to say about engineering ("Do unto steel as you would have steel do unto you" wouldn't get us very far, and that bit about us humans having dominion over everything else seems a little... unsettling these days?), whereas philosophy actually does.
+Now, though, having started on the slippery slope towards the philosophy of and around engineering, I'm more open to the suggestion that philosophy can offer insights into a possible “meaning of engineering-if-not-life-itself”, especially as religion didn’t have all that much to say about engineering ("Do unto steel as you would have steel do unto you" wouldn't get us very far, and that bit about us humans having dominion over everything else seems a little... unsettling these days?), whereas philosophy actually does.

 ## Go on, then, get to the point
 The point that I am slowly uncovering is that there isn’t a point.
 It’s a whole plane, if not more.
 Philosophy is a way of trying to capture those permanently evanescent, ineffable, internal processes that guide us, in multiple aspects.
 It provided us with the concept of logic, but it doesn’t tend to provide algorithms.